Industry News

 Is Fiberglass Conductive?

 Fiberglass is a non-conductive material.
 This key property makes fiberglass an excellent choice for applications requiring electrical insulation.
-Whether in construction, manufacturing, or other industries, fiberglass's non-conductive nature helps prevent the flow of electricity, enhance safety and reducing the risk of electrical accidents.
+Whether in construction, manufacturing, or other industries, fiberglass's non-conductive nature helps prevent the flow of electricity, enhances safety, and reduces the risk of electrical accidents.
 Understanding that fiberglass is non-conductive can guide informed decisions in selecting materials for projects where electrical conductivity is a concern.

 Types of Glass Fibers